 (1) Condition of tools.
-All hand and power tools and similar equipment, whether furnished by the employer or the employee, shall be maintained in a safe condition.
+You must maintain all hand and power tools and similar equipment, whether furnished by the employer or the employee, in a safe condition.

-(a) When power operated tools are designed to accommodate guards, they shall be equipped with such guards when in use.
+(a) When power operated tools are designed to accommodate guards, they must be equipped with such guards when in use.

-(b) Belts, gears, shafts, pulleys, sprockets, spindles, drums, fly wheels, chains, or other reciprocating, rotating or moving parts of equipment shall be guarded if such parts are exposed to contact by employees or otherwise create a hazard.
-Guarding shall meet the requirements as set forth in American National Standards Institute, B15.1-1953 (R1958), Safety Code for Mechanical Power-Transmission Apparatus.
+(b) Belts, gears, shafts, pulleys, sprockets, spindles, drums, fly wheels, chains, or other reciprocating, rotating or moving parts of equipment must be guarded if such parts are exposed to contact by employees or otherwise create a hazard.
+Guarding must meet the requirements as set forth in American National Standards Institute, B15.1-1953 (R1958), Safety Code for Mechanical Power-Transmission Apparatus.

 (3) Personal protective equipment.
-Employees using hand and power tools and exposed to the hazard of falling, flying, abrasive, and splashing objects, or exposed to harmful dusts, fumes, mists, vapors, or gases shall use the particular personal protective equipment necessary to protect them from the hazard.
-All personal protective equipment shall meet the requirements and be maintained according to Parts B and C of this chapter.
+Employees using hand and power tools and exposed to the hazard of falling, flying, abrasive, and splashing objects, or exposed to harmful dusts, fumes, mists, vapors, or gases must use the particular personal protective equipment necessary to protect them from the hazard.
+All personal protective equipment must meet the requirements and be maintained according to Parts B and C of this chapter.

 (a) Scope.
 This subsection does not apply to concrete vibrators, concrete breakers, powered tampers, jack hammers, rock drills, and similar hand operated power tools.

 (e) Disconnect switches.
-All fixed power driven tools shall be provided with a disconnect switch that can either be locked or tagged in the off position.
+All fixed power driven tools must be provided with a disconnect switch that can either be locked or tagged in the off position.

 (f) Self-feed.
-Automatic feeding devices shall be installed on machines whenever the nature of the work will permit.
-Feeder attachments shall have the feed rolls or other moving parts covered or guarded so as to protect the operator from hazardous points.
+Automatic feeding devices must be installed on machines whenever the nature of the work will permit.
+Feeder attachments must have the feed rolls or other moving parts covered or guarded so as to protect the operator from hazardous points.